The Equality Act and your child’s education

 However, children who experience temporary deafness (for example, due to glue ear), will only be considered disabled under the Equality Act if the temporary deafness has lasted or is likely to last more than 12 months.

-Under the Equality Act, the following behaviors are unlawful.
+Under the Equality Act, the following behaviours are unlawful.

 This is when a provider treats a child or young person less favourably because of their deafness (or other disability).